 “We all still remember that day,” Leland says.
 “We didn’t know what was going to happen.
 We were following any thread we could.”
 That appointment would provide Rachel with a diagnosis: Lyme disease.
 And, it would set the stage for her to heal.
 Although the recovery process was long, Rachel, now an adult, is doing well and living her life, Leland says.

 Leland’s story illustrates some of the obstacles parents of children with chronic and persistent Lyme disease face when trying to find a doctor, obtain an accurate diagnosis, and pursue treatment.
-Furthermore, because children with Lyme disease tend to look well, they often aren’t believed by peers, teachers, doctors, and family members — we even received stories from parents whose children had been the victims of bullying and harassment because of their illness.
+Furthermore, because children with Lyme disease tend to look well, they often aren’t believed by peers, teachers, doctors, and family members.
+Some children may become victims of bullying and harassment because of their illness.

-Conservatively, there are more than 300,000 new cases of Lyme disease each year in the United States, reports the Centers for Disease Control and Prevention (CDC), about 25% of which occur in children.
-We say “conservatively” because these numbers are suspected by many to be highly underreported — just one illustration of the countless complexities of Lyme disease in general, and especially in young people.
+Approximately 476,00 new cases of Lyme disease occur each year in the United States, reports the Centers for Disease Control and Prevention (CDC), about 25% of which are children.
+But these numbers are suspected by many experts to be highly underreported — just one illustration of the countless complexities of Lyme disease in general, and especially in young people.

 To begin to unravel the mystery of Lyme disease and children, it helps first to know some facts and the areas of controversy surrounding this illness.

 1. Children are Prime Targets for Tick-Borne Illness.